AhmedSamymoh/CI-CD-Jenkins/Knowledge/UnitTesting/Code Coverage/README.md

   -   '-' : indicates that the line is not an executable statement
   -  '#####' : indicates that the line is not excuted yet
 ------------------------------------------------------------------------------------------------------------
+## Notes
+ 1. Do not use optimization options while using code coverage.
+That changes source code line number to machine code mapping adversely
+ 2. Running the executable just updates “.gcda” files.
+The “.c.gcov” has to be generated manually for each source code file by doing “gcov <file.c>”.\
+ This command correlates the
+structural information in “.gcno” file with data information in “.gcda” file, to generate textual report in “.c.gcov” file